-- 5.1.2 However, it is important to note that 'housing need', as calculated using the standard method, is an unconstrained assessment of the number of homes needed in an area.
-In contrast, establishing the 'housing requirement' for an area requires consideration of 'constraints', including the AONB designation. - 5.1.3 As such, there is a clear distinction between 'housing need' and 'housing requirement'. - 5.1.4 Unfortunately, development plan consultation documents sometimes give the impression that the local authority area must accommodate the housing need figure identified through the standard method (i.e. that this figure is a 'target').
-Efforts to accommodate this housing need figure potentially risk harming the outstanding natural beauty of the Cotswolds National Landscape. - 5.1.5 The Government has recently provided some useful clarification on this issue, stating that: - More broadly, we heard suggestions ... that in some places the numbers produced by the standard method pose a risk to protected landscapes and Green Belt.
+However, it is important to note that 'housing need', as calculated using the standard method, is an unconstrained assessment of the number of homes needed in an area.9 In contrast, establishing

+As such, there is a clear distinction between 'housing need' and 'housing requirement'.

+Unfortunately, development plan consultation documents sometimes create the impression that the local authority area must accommodate the housing need figure identified through the standard method (i.e. that this figure is a 'target').
+Efforts to accommodate this housing need figure potentially risk harming the outstanding natural beauty of the Cotswolds National Landscape.

+The Government has recently provided some useful clarification on this issue, stating that:

+- More broadly, we heard suggestions ... that in some places the numbers produced by the standard method pose a risk to protected landscapes and Green Belt.
 We should be clear that meeting housing need is never a reason to cause unacceptable harm to such places.11 - Within the current planning system the standard method does not present a 'target' in plan-making, but instead provides a starting point for determining the level of need for the area, and it is only after considerations of this, alongside what constraints areas face ... and the land that is actually available for development, that the decision on how many homes should be planned for is made.
 It does not override other planning policies, including the protections set out in Paragraph 11b of the NPPF...
 It is for local authorities to determine precisely how many homes to plan for and where those homes most appropriately located.
-In doing this they should take into account their local circumstances and constraints. - 5.1.6 The requirement to take account of AONBs in this process is an important factor in the Government's assertion that NPPF policies relating to AONBs 'may mean that objectively assessed needs cannot be met in full through the plan making process'.
-12 - 5.1.7 The recommendations outlined in the Landscape-led Development Position Statement are an important consideration in this process.
+In doing this they should take into account their local circumstances and constraints.

+The requirement to take account of AONBs in this process is an important factor in the Government's assertion that NPPF policies relating to AONBs 'may mean that objectively assessed needs cannot be met in full through the plan making process'.
+12

+The recommendations outlined in the Landscape-Led Development Position Statement are an important consideration in this process.

-- The housing need figure identified using the Government's standard method should not be presented as a 'target' for housing provision. - The recommendations outlined in the Board's Landscape-led Development Position Statement should be an important consideration when assessing housing and economic land availability. - It should be recognised that the policies of the NPPF, relating to AONBs and other relevant designations, may mean that it is not possible to meet objectively assessed needs for development in full through the plan-making process. - Consideration should be given to whether the constraints relating to the AONB designation merit exceptional circumstances which may justify an alternative approach to the standard method for assessing housing need.13
+- The housing need figure identified using the Government's standard method should not be presented as a 'target' for housing provision. - The recommendations outlined in the Board's Landscape-Led Development Position Statement should be an important consideration when assessing housing and economic land availability. - It should be recognised that the policies of the NPPF, relating to AONBs and other relevant designations, may mean that it is not possible to meet objectively assessed needs for development in full through the plan-making process. - Consideration should be given to whether the constraints relating to the AONB designation merit exceptional circumstances which may justify an alternative approach to the standard method for assessing housing need.13

-5.2 INSUFFICIENT SITES / BROAD LOCATIONS TO MEET NEEDS
+INSUFFICIENT SITES / BROAD LOCATIONS TO MEET NEEDS

-5.2.1 If objectively assessed needs cannot be met in full, factoring in constraints, Government guidance states that it will be important to establish how needs might be met in adjoining areas.
+If objectively assessed needs cannot be met in full, factoring in constraints, Government guidance states that it will be important to establish how needs might be met in adjoining areas.
 The guidance goes on to state that if, following this, needs cannot be met then the plan-making authority will have to demonstrate the reasons why as part of the plan examination.14